chetachiezikeuzor/Tobi-Ecommerce-App/README.md

 ng serve --o
 ```

-This will build the frontend files and automaticallyopen your browser to `http://localhost:4200/`.
+This will build the frontend files and automatically open your browser to `http://localhost:4200/`.

 ## Built Using <a id = "built_using"></a>